The truth value of an array with more than one..

 Python boolean

-In Python, boolean values are either True or False.
-However, when working with NumPy arrays, it is possible to have arrays with multiple elements, and each element could be either True or False.
-In such cases, it is unclear whether the array as a whole should be considered True or False.
+In Python, boolean values are limited to either True or False.
+Nonetheless, when dealing with NumPy arrays, it is feasible to encounter arrays comprising multiple elements, where each element may assume a True or False value.
+Consequently, in such scenarios, the determination of whether the entire array should be considered True or False becomes ambiguous due to the presence of multiple elements with potentially differing truth values.

 How to Fix?